Download Solar

 Requirements

 • Solar is completely self-contained and has no external dependencies.
-When you install Solar, you all of the components together, not separate packages.
+When you install Solar, you get all of the components together, not separate packages.
 This helps to avoid "dependency hell" when upgrading.

 • Solar supports the following database backends; while not required, you will probably want one of them installed: